 - Unlike many virtual race companies, Racery charges nothing on charity race donations.

 Tomorrow (your time)!
-Racery operates on Eastern Time, so your submission is logged in our servers as 2 AM ET.
+Racery clocks are set to Eastern Time, so in this case, your submission is logged in our servers as 2 AM ET.
 Though we've got racers around the world and races have to start and end at a set time.
 So we had to pick one time zone to govern all submissions.

 - Some teams may prefer Facebook, Slack, email or WhatsApp.
 But if everyone on your team doesn't use a single platform, you're welcome to use our team chat function to stay in contact.